 How to Prepare For IIT JEE Main and Advanced?

 How to Prepare For IIT JEE Main and Advanced? - Are you considering a future in the engineering field?
 If your answer to this question is yes then you might be well aware of the Joint Entrance Examinations that are conducted every year to help you enter into top IITs and NITs in India.

 JEE has evolved over the past many years.
 Earlier it was just IIT-JEE conducted in offline mode but now the prestigious engineering competitive exam is held in two parts.
-One is JEE Main, other being JEE Advanced.
+One is JEE Main Exam, other being JEE Advanced.
 Candidates who qualify in stage one i.e. JEE Main will only be allowed to appear for JEE Advanced.
 The rank of JEE Advanced decides which IIT or engineering college you get.

 In order to access the competency of students for admission to premier higher education institutions, the Ministry of Human Resource Development (MHRD), Government of India (GOI) has established the ‘National Testing Agency’ (NTA).
 This exam conducting authority will be responsible for conducting a transparent, efficient, and international standard test.
 As per the announcement in the year 2018 by MHRD, JEE Main is scheduled two times a year in computer-based mode while JEE Advanced still remains a single attempt paper conducted by anyone of the present IITs in computer-based mode.

 A lot of students decide to prepare for JEE but aren’t able to figure out the process or the right strategy of preparation.
 I have, therefore, tried to cover every point in depth which will be beneficial in your preparation.
 Let’s get started-

 How to Prepare for IIT JEE Main & Advanced?

 I have tried to simplify the post by dividing it into 7 simple subparts: Please read each and every point very carefully.